efeelize/eng/bec/speaking_notes.md

 - A:I’d choose to travel by high-speed train because it takes less time and is more punctual compared with other means of transport.

 ***Q:What kind of accommodation do you usually stay in when you go on holiday?***

-    A:I usually book a youth hostel, which is much cheaper than the hotel.
-Besides, I can get acquaintance with many interesting people.
+***A:I usually book a youth hostel, which is much cheaper than the hotel.
+Besides, I can get acquaintance with many interesting people.***

 ***Q:Do you think companies should pay for their staff to stay in expensive hotels on business trips?***

-    A:It depends.
+***A:It depends.
 If the staff is going to take business with clients, it is necessary to book an expensive hotel to show the company’s strength and leave a good impression on the potential clients.
-However, if you do not have to meet visitors, it’s better to choose a clean and reasonably priced hotel to reduce travel costs.
+However, if you do not have to meet visitors, it’s better to choose a clean and reasonably priced hotel to reduce travel costs.***

 ***Q:Do you enjoy business travel?***

-    A:Yes.
+***A:Yes.
 By travelling on business, I have a chance to go to different places and experience different customs.
-It is really a good way to broaden my view.
+It is really a good way to broaden my view.***

 ***Q:what makes a good team?***

-    A:Well, first, a good team should have a common objective.
+***A:Well, first, a good team should have a common objective.
 And then, members should help and trust each other.
 More importantly, a good leader will lead a good team.
-Everyone likes working in such kind of a team.
+Everyone likes working in such kind of a team.***

 ***What’s your hobby?
 What do you usually do in spare time?***

-    A:Of all sport games, I like running most.
-First, it is a sport that anyone can do it at any time and you don’t need a special place to do it.
-    Second, it is a good way to keep fit and relax the tension from high pressure.
-More importantly, I have acquainted lots of new friends when taking part in the marathons.
+***A:Of all sport games, I like running most.
+1）First, it is a sport that anyone can do it at any time and you don’t need a special place to do it；2）Second, it is a good way to keep fit and relax the tension from high pressure；3）More importantly, I have acquainted lots of new friends when taking part in the marathons.***

 ***Do you come from a large family or a small family?***

-    A: I came from a smaill family.There are 3 people in my family.All the members in my family live in great harmony, and we love each other devotedly.***
+***A: I came from a smaill family.There are 3 people in my family.All the members in my family live in great harmony, and we love each other devotedly.***

 ***Q:Would you say it’s a good place to live in?Why?***
+- Yes,definitely,
+- 1)the wearther is....;
+- 2)the transportation is...;

-    A:Yes,definitely,1)the wearther is....;2)the transportation is...;3)the environment is...
+- 3)the environment is...

 ***Q:Do you like living in...?/Do you think it would be better to live in...Why?***
+- Yes/No.

-    A:Yes/No.Because...(the weather ; the transportation ; the environment; the housing; etc. )
+- Because...(the weather ; the transportation ; the environment; the housing; etc. )

-## 3.family
-***Do you come from a large family or a small family?***

-    A:I come from a nuclear family/an extended family.

-## 4.what you do
+## 3.what you do
-***Q:Do you work or are you a student in...?***

-    A:I’m a student/I’m a office worker.

-***Q:What do you study?What’s your major?***

-    A:My major is.../I’m major in...

-***Q:What do you do?***

-    A:I work as.../I am...

-***Q:What do you like about your study?***

-    A:I have always been interested in...,and I want to become a/an...in the future.

-***Q:What do you like about your job?***

-    A:It brings me...( job satisfaction/good financial reward/good career development opportunity.)

-***Q:Do you have much free time?***

-    A:Yes/No

-***Q:How do you spend your free time?***
+***Q:Do you have much free time?How do you spend your free time?***

-    A:I spend my free time doing outdoor activities/working out/chatting online/hanging out with friends.
+***A:Yes/No.I spend my free time doing outdoor activities/working out/chatting online/hanging out with friends.

 ***Q:Do you like working in a time or on your own? ( why? )***

-    A:I like working in a team,as the proverb goes:’two heads are better than one.’In a team,I can learn from my fellow workers,get help from them when I’m underpressure.And the most important thing is:I can learn to communicate with all sorts of people.
+***A:I like working in a team,as the proverb goes:’two heads are better than one.’In a team,I can learn from my fellow workers,get help from them when I’m underpressure.And the most important thing is:I can learn to communicate with all sorts of people.***

 ***Q:How important is the central leadership of a team?***

-    A:It’s very improtant.You need someone with managerial skills to lead within the team:he is able to see the big picture of the work going on,to engage others,coordinate interpersonal relationship and organize resources effectively.
+***A:It’s very improtant.You need someone with managerial skills to lead within the team:he is able to see the big picture of the work going on,to engage others,coordinate interpersonal relationship and organize resources effectively.***

 ***Q:Do you prefer to work in small teams or big teams? (why?)***

-    A:I prefer to work in a big team.You see,when you work with more people,you get a chance to listen to different points of view,to learn to see things in different perspectives.It’s also more challenging as you have to coordinate with more people.
+***A:I prefer to work in a big team.You see,when you work with more people,you get a chance to listen to different points of view,to learn to see things in different perspectives.It’s also more challenging as you have to coordinate with more people.***

 ***Q:Is it necessary for a team to have regular meeting?***

-    A:Yes,I think it’s absolutely necessary.Regular meetings can enable team members to keep track of work progress and it’s a means of considering information and making collective decisions.
+***A:Yes,I think it’s absolutely necessary.Regular meetings can enable team members to keep track of work progress and it’s a means of considering information and making collective decisions.***

 # part II.mini-presentation(说话少、信息量大/1mins)
 > 不要逐句翻译、语言质量比内容重要、内容有可扩展性、不到1mins要扣分